TrustedComputingGroup/pandoc/guide.md

 A typical GitHub Markdown repo will:

-* Render the spec to PDF and Word on pull requests and attach them to the PR.
+* Render the spec to PDF on pull requests and attach the PDF to the PR.
 * Render the spec to PDF and Word on releases and attach them to the release.
 * Cache the LaTex intermediate files to the GitHub actions cache.
 This allows small changes to the doc to render faster.